isomerpages/ogp-dunman/_junior-high/JH (Sec) Academic.md

 All DHP Year 3 and 4 students will be offered the following subjects:

-All DHP Year 3 and 4 students will be offered the following subjects:

 |  | Subjects | Examinable Subject |
 | --- | --- | --- |
 | Biculturalism Academy (BA) | English Language | Y |